 It’s the first day of your new job, and you’re at orientation.
 Your boss gives you a tour of the building, although it’s not too big, it is still good to get a feel for the place before beginning.

-After the tour, you and four other co-workers, are given a key by your boss’s assistant, and you observe the key.
-Your boss tells you all that it is a “Do Not Duplicate” key and, in your mind, as you and your co-workers are looking at each other, are wondering, “What is a Do Not Duplicate Key?”
+After the tour, you and four other co-workers are given a key by your boss’s assistant, and you observe the key.
+Your boss tells you all that it is a “Do Not Duplicate” key and in your mind you are wondering, “What is a Do Not Duplicate Key?”

 Keep reading to learn more about what a do not duplicate key is and what the benefits are.